 Graduate students from UPM are conducting a free course in Children Friendship Training for children with ASD (Autistic Spectrum Disorder) in the Klang Valley.
-The fourth intake is estimated to start in January or early February 2017.
+The fifth intake is estimated to start in June 2017.

 What Is Children Friendship Training?

 The Children Friendship Training program was developed by the UCLA Parenting & Children’s Friendship Program in 1982.
 It is an evidence-based, parent-assisted intervention that helps autistic children form and maintain long-term friendships.

 Designed for children in primary / elementary school, this program will teach your child the following skills :

 - How to make a good first impression

 - How to “play detective” to find common interests

 - How to join a group of kids at play